Scripted Digital Series

 - Scripts that have previously reached the Semifinalist level and beyond within the Scripted Digital Series Competition or Screenplay & Teleplay Competition are not eligible for submission.

-- No revisions or missing pages will be accepted once entry has been received.
+- No revisions or missing pages will be accepted once an entry has been submitted.

-- We strongly suggest that applicants register or copyright their screenplays/teleplays with the Writers Guild of America, East or Writers Guild of America, West.
+- We strongly suggest that applicants register their screenplays/teleplays with the Writers Guild of America, East or Writers Guild of America, West and/or file for copyright registration.

 - Digital series scripts must be 3-30 pages in length.